-Prof. Gianaurelio Cuniberti holds since 2007 the Chair of Materials Science and Nanotechnology at the Dresden University of Technology.
-He leads the Nanobiomaterials Department of the Max Bergmann Center of Biomaterials Dresden and is the founding director of the Dresden Center for Computational Materials Science (DCCMS).
-He studied Physics at the University of Genoa and at the University of Hamburg and was visiting scientist at MIT and the Max Planck Institute for the Physics of Complex Systems Dresden.
-From 2003 to 2007 he was at the head of a Volkswagen Foundation Junior Research Group at the University of Regensburg.
-Prof. Cuniberti has made lasting contributions to a wide range of areas from quantum dots, nanowires and nanotubes to biosystems, addressing transport phenomena, structural stability with important contributions to the theory and modeling of the electronic and structural properties of bottom up nanoscale materials.
-His activity addresses four main lines: (i) molecular and organic electronics, (ii) bionanotechnology, (iii) nanostructures, (iv) methods development.
-His research activity is internationally recognized in more than 200 scientific papers to date.
-He initiated and organized numerous workshops, and school-conferences and took part in international research training networks, offering extensive opportunities for young scientists.
+Professor Gianaurelio Cuniberti holds since 2007 the Chair of Materials Science and Nanotechnology at the Technische Universit ̈at Dresden (TU Dresden) and the Max Bergmann Center of Biomaterials in Dresden, Germany.
+He is a member of the TU Dresden School of Engineering Sciences (Materials Science) and of the School Science (Physics).
+He studied Physics at the University of Genoa, Italy (where he got his B.Sc. and M.Sc.) and obtained his PhD in 1997 at the age of 27 in a joint collaboration between the University of Genoa and the University of Hamburg, Germany.
+He was visiting scientist at MIT and the Max Planck Institute for the Physics of Complex Systems Dresden.
+From 2003 to 2007, he was the head of a Volkswagen Foundation Research Group at the University of Regensburg, Germany.
+His research activity is internationally recognized in more than 400 scientific journal papers to date.
+He initiated and organized numerous workshops, schools and conferences and took part in international research training networks, offering extensive opportunities for young scientists.
 He has given plenary and invited talks at numerous international meetings.

 He serves as referee for numerous high impact journals, and for several funding research institutions including among others the EU, the German Science Foundation (DFG), the USA National Science Foundation (NSF), the German Israeli Foundation (GIF), and the Alexander von Humboldt Foundation.